lnquy/kafka-tma/README.md

   `KAFKA_BOOTSTRAP_SERVERS` is a list of addresses to Kafka brokers, separated by comma.
   `KAFKA_TOPIC` is your topic name.
 - Producer send a message to topic every second.
 Consumer consumes messages from Kafka topic and prints it to stdout.
+- Start `kafkaBareProducer` first, then start one of these cases below to see the difference behaviour of consumer group.
+  - Broadcast model: Run a `kafkaBareConsumer` process and a `kafkaBareConsumer2` process.
+  - LoadBalancing model: Run 2 `kafkaBareConsumer` processes.

 ##### KafkaConnect